-Pushed and pulled, emigration from Ireland has been the historic norm, with many seeking fortunes abroad, writes Mike Cronin in this extract from part two of our special magazine available with tomorrow’s Irish Independent (Friday 24/02/2017).
+Pushed and pulled, emigration from Ireland has been the historic norm, with many seeking fortunes abroad, writes Mike Cronin in this extract from part two of our special magazine series with the Irish Independent.
+Click here to download a copy of the full magazine.

 THE Irish have been on the move for centuries, and now millions of people around the globe claim an Irish heritage.
 In the United States alone, 33 million people, or 10pc of the population, self-identified as Irish when they completed their 2013 census form.
 This means that being Irish ranks second (after Germans) as the largest ethnic identity in the United States.